VISIONS OF FLORIDA AT THE MET

 Purchase, Diana Barrett and Bob Vila Gift, 2024 (2024.324)

-Palm trees and pink flamingos, real estate billboards and souvenir stands, grand hotels and Gilded Age mansions...
-It's a whole corpus of images by Walker Evans, rarely shown, that the Met is revealing on the walls of its New York space.
-Traveling back and forth, the photographer captured the emergence of Florida in every nook and cranny, without ever falling into the conventions of the picturesque guidebook.
-He was able to interweave cultural influences, multiple heritages, the first waves of tourism and the contrasting beauty of this haven of excess.
+Palm trees and flamingos, real estate advertisements and souvenir stands, grand hotels and gilded-age mansions… The Met reveals a whole body of rarely seen images by Walker Evans on the walls of its New York space.
+Between frequent trips back and forth, the photographer captured the emergence of Florida in every nook and cranny, without ever falling into the conventions of the picturesque guidebook.
+He skillfully intertwined cultural influences, diverse heritages, the first waves of tourism, and the contrasting beauty of this haven of excess.

-This is just a small fraction of the 600 photographs he took, shown as prints.
-A digital slide show presents " a selection of unframed negatives and color slides from his various visits to Florida between 1934 and 1968 ".
-Images from Karl Bickel's 1942 book The Mangrove Coast are also on display.
-Walker Evans spent six weeks touring the "forgotten" West Coast between Sarasota and Tallahassee, immortalizing roadside attractions, street scenes, plant life and architecture, as well as John Ringling's neo-Gothic mansion.
+This is just a small fraction of the 600 photographs he took, shown here as prints.
+A digital slideshow presents " a selection of uncropped negatives and color slides from his various visits to Florida between 1934 and 1968 Images from Karl Bickel's 1942 book, The Mangrove Coast, are also on display.
+Walker Evans spent six weeks traveling the "forgotten" west coast between Sarasota and Tallahassee, where he captured roadside attractions, street scenes, plant life and architecture, as well as John Ringling's neo-Gothic mansion.

-Other archives, acquired by the Met in 1994, are added to the exhibition, including Polaroids, figurative paintings and his famous penny postcards.
+Other archival materials, acquired by the Met in 1994, are also included in the exhibition, such as his Polaroids, figurative paintings, and his famous penny postcards.
 Walker Evans collected 9,000 of them.
-From grand hotels (the Breakers in Palm Beach, the Royal Palm in Miami) to the interplay of flora and fauna (orange groves, tropical fruit farms, palm trees, alligators, ostriches, pink flamingos) to boat trips (to Silver Springs, Ocklawaha), they all touted the sunshine state as a vacationer's paradise and marked the rapid growth of tourism.
-His first photographs, taken at the dawn of the 1930s, foreshadowed his work for the Farm Security Administration across the United States.
+From grand hotels (the Breakers in Palm Beach, the Royal Palm in Miami) to the interplay of flora and fauna (orange groves, tropical fruit farms, palm trees, alligators, ostriches, flamingos) and boat trips (in Silver Springs and Ocklawaha), all of them celebrated the Sunshine State as a vacation paradise and marked the rapid growth of tourism.
+His early photographs, taken in the early 1930s, foreshadowed his work for the Farm Security Administration across the United States.

 Film negative The Metropolitan Museum of Art, New York, Walker Evans Archive, 1994 (1994.252.144.3) © Walker Evans Archive, The Metropolitan Museum of Art, 2024

-Born in Russia, moved to the United States in 2008 and settled in Miami since 2016, Anastasia Samoylova's work focuses on environmental and cultural mutations.
-She was recently nominated for the Élysée 2025 prize for her Transformations series, inspired by the concept of "climatopies", fighting against the effects of climate change.
-Here, she photographs Florida's winding roads, from the islands of the Keys to the borders with Alabama and Georgia.
-This virtuoso plays with mirrors, windows, reflections and refractions.
-In her collages, she uses acrylic paint to combine photographic realism and pictorial artifice.
-A case in point is this mirror in the shape of the Venus de Milo, which seems to float among palm trees and storefronts.
-The shot was taken through a store window in Miami's Design District during Covid-19. " The collage effect, with interior, exterior and reflected space compressed into a single visual plane, creates a dizzying sensation of spatial disorientation ," explain the curators.
+Born in Russia, Anastasia Samoylova arrived in the United States in 2008 and has lived in Miami since 2016.
+Her work focuses on environmental and cultural transformations.
+She was recently nominated for the 2025 Prix Élysée for her series Transformations, inspired by the concept of "climatopias," which address the effects of climate change.
+In this series, she photographs Florida, traveling along its winding roads from the Keys to the borders with Alabama and Georgia.
+This virtuoso artist plays with mirrors, windows, reflections, and refractions.
+In her collages, she uses acrylic paint to combine photographic realism with pictorial artifice.
+A prime example is this mirror in the shape of the Venus de Milo, which seems to float among palm trees and shopfronts.
+This image was taken through a shop window in Miami's Design District during the Covid-19 pandemic.
+The collage effect, with interior, exterior, and reflected space compressed into a single visual plane, creates a dizzying sensation of spatial disorientation. " the commissioners explained.

-The exhibition, taken from the book Floridas (éditions Steidl, 2022), thus highlights the approaches of these two photographers who, in their similarity, sometimes come to confuse each other.
-Between past and present, black and white and color, they both distort visual clichés in a game of fantasy and reality in the Sunshine State. " Walker Evans chronicles a state booming with tourism and construction, while Samoylova shows it battered by climate change and overbuilding," points out David Campany in his accompanying essay.
+The exhibition, based on the book Floridas (Steidl editions, 2022), highlights the approaches of these two photographers who, in their similarity, sometimes become indistinguishable.
+Between past and present, black and white and color, both distort visual clichés in a play of fantasy and reality of the Sunshine State.
+Walker Evans chronicles a state booming thanks to tourism and construction, while Samoylova shows it battered by climate change and overconstruction " David Campany points out in his essay that accompanies the book.

-All of the images on display highlight both this balancing act and the widening chasm between Florida's ideals and reality, which symbolize the contradictions of today's United States.
+All these images on display highlight both this balancing act and the growing chasm between the ideals and the reality of Florida, which symbolize the contradictions of the United States today.

 THE MET FIFTH AVENUE, GALLERY 852